-- Backends can be created by clicking the Add Backend button.
+- Backends can be created by clicking the Create new backend button.

-- Click the Add new member button to attach Cloud Servers.
+- Click the Add member button to attach Cloud Servers.

 - Note that you can have multiple backends with any number of attached backend servers allowing many possibilities in service configurations.

 - DNS Resolver allows you to use hostnames instead of IP addresses by adding a DNS resolver if you have one configured.
 This is optional.

 - Properties give you access to the most commonly customised features to fine-tune your Load Balancer.
 Adjust the properties as needed or leave them to their default values.

 - Health check is part of the core functionality of the Load Balancer which keeps track of the availability of your backend servers.
 Set the monitoring according to the type of your backend service to allow the Load Balancer to maintain an accurate list of available backend servers.

 Once you’ve configured your backend, click the Done button to save the changes.
 You can then repeat the steps to include multiple backends as needed.